VICE ADMIRAL JAMES W. KILBY, Deputy Chief of Naval Operations for Warfighting Requirements and Capabilities

 OPNAV N96, the Surface Warfare Directorate, is responsible for the determination of force levels, shipboard and related support requirements and major features of programs involving weapon systems, cruisers, destroyers, frigates, command ships, patrol craft, and littoral combat ships.
 In addition, N96 plans, prepares, and executes as related to those missions.
 N96 serves as N9’s principal advisor for afloat anti-terrorism/force protection (ATFP) and chemical, biological, radiological and nuclear (CBRN) issues related to readiness, safety, survivability, training and preparation for war of the above surface forces.
 As such, N96 serves as N9’s representative in all matters related to afloat ATFP and CBRN readiness with other governmental agencies and produces assessments for all related Joint Capability Areas under the Sea Strike, Sea Shield and Sea Basing pillars.
 Because the organization is the Executive Agent for the Navy’s chemical, biological, and defense (CBD) programs as well as being the resource sponsor for Afloat Force Protection, they recognize needs and develop and evaluate plans to meet current and long-range strategic goals for enhanced ATP and CBRN readiness.

+As announced on April 30, 2021, Rear Admiral Doug Perry is the Director, Undersea Warfare Division, N97.
 OPNAV N97, Director, Undersea Warfare, is responsible for the planning, programming and budgeting for acquisition, operational readiness and modernization of undersea forces.
-N97 develops future force capabilities by defining the future role of undersea forces in operations and warfighting; determining platform, systems, payload, people and posture requirements; and translating requirements into decisions, policy and funding.
+N97 develops future force capabilities by defining the future role of undersea forces in operations and warfighting; determining platform, systems, payload, people, and posture requirements; and translating requirements into decisions, policy and funding.

 Current Undersea Warfare (USW) Science & Technology (S&T) focus areas include: (1) Assure access to maritime battlespace; (2) Autonomy and unmanned systems; (3) Undersea maneuver warfare; (4) Expeditionary and irregular warfare; (5) Information dominance and cyber; (6) Platform design and survivability; (7) Power and energy; (8) Strike and integrated defense; (9) Warfighter performance; and, (10) Undersea precision navigation and timing.

-Rear Adm.
-Gregory N. Harris, Director, Air Warfare (N98)
+Rear Admiral Andrew Loiselle, Director, Air Warfare Division (N98)